 Early Notables of the Bettritch family (pre 1700)

-More information is included under the topic Early Bettritch Notables in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) are included under the topic Early Bettritch Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bettritch family to the New World and Oceana
+Migration of the Bettritch family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Bettritch or a variant listed above: John Partridge, who arrived in Virginia in 1615; Richard Partridge, who arrived in Virginia in 1620; Joe Partridge, who settled in Virginia in 1635; Mary Partridge, who arrived in Massachusetts in 1636.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.